Montspy/LooPyGen/README.md

 ## LooPyGen CLI

-The LooPyGen CLI client is run in Docker, but on-demand and headless as opposed to as a service through the GUI client.
-Below you will find a list the command reference, and how to pull the latest images and helper scripts.
+The headless CLI component is meant for use in automating dApps when it comes to minting or transferring.
+The headless component can also be used to take advantage of server resources to generate high quality GIF or MP4 collections that require more than the average workstation.

+Below is the command reference for the headless component.
 For more details, see our [wiki](https://wiki.ezl2.app/v1/docker)

 **Notes**: